BoDeans: 1980s

 Kurt Neumann and Sam Llanas met at Waukesha South High School in 1977.
 After discovering that they had similar music interests, they began writing songs together.
 Llanas entered college, but eventually left after Neumann convinced him to pursue a music career together.
 At this time Neumann did not sing much, and considered himself to be primarily a drummer, while Llanas had little experience as a guitar player.
 However, the two decided to get serious about music and both began to sing and play guitar under the name Da BoDeans in 1980.

-In April 1983, the BoDeans began playing around Milwaukee's East Side music scene, with a hired drummer, and bass player.
+The BoDeans formed in 1983 in Waukesha, Wisconsin.
+In April 1983, the BoDeans began playing around Milwaukee's East Side music scene, with a hired drummer and bass player.
 The band practiced in the garage of Mark McCraw, a mutual friend who soon became their manager and provided financial support during their early years.
 The band lost its rhythm section later that year, but continued to perform live as a duo and used the recording studio at McCraw's university to record demos on which Llanas and Neumann played all the instruments.
 In 1984, drummer Guy Hoffman joined the band.
 The trio's first recorded song, "Sally", appeared on the first volume of the Milwaukee Sampler compilation released by Breezeway Records.
 To compensate for the lack of a bass player, Neumann modified his Fender Esquire with two additional pickups intended to capture solid low-end frequencies.
-After the trio became popular around Milwaukee, they decided to add bassist Bob Griffin in 1985.
+After the trio became popular around Milwaukee, they added bassist Bob Griffin in 1985.

 Later in 1985, the quartet received interest from multiple major labels and chose to sign a contract with Slash/Warner Records.
 After signing, the label suggested that they shorten their name to simply BoDeans.
 Under the guidance of producer T Bone Burnett, they entered Hollywood's Sunset Sound Factory in October to record their first album.
 Burnett focused on capturing the band's natural sound without many additional overdubs.
 The band later expressed their regret of not being able to spend more time on the production, but high studio costs kept the sessions concise.
 Love & Hope & Sex & Dreams, the band's critically acclaimed debut album, was released in 1986.